Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/3_data_collection_model_training.md

 ### <a name="step-2">Step 2: Train the Deep Learning Model</a>
+Now its time to train our deep learning model!
+We've provided the model training code for you, but if you'd like to learn more about it - or make your own changes - you can dig into the details [here](../Model).

-**Note**: This step can take a long time if your computer doesn't have GPU support (~5 days on CPU).
+This step can take a long time if your computer doesn't have GPU support (~5 days on CPU).
 Even with a GPU, it can take around ~10 hours.
 We have provided an already trained model as an alternative to waiting for training to complete.
 If you would like to use this provided model, you can proceed to [Phase 4](4_pick_and_place.md).

 #### Requirements

-- To run this project on local, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+To run this project on local, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-- If you would like more information on the model, further documentation is provided in the [ReadMe.md](../Model/README.md) of the Model folder.

 We support two approaches for running the model: Docker (which can run anywhere) or locally with Conda.

-#### Using Docker
+#### Option A: Using Docker
 If you would like to run using Docker, you can follow the [Docker steps provided](../Model/documentation/running_on_docker.md) in the Model documentation.

-#### Using Conda
+#### Option B: Using Conda
 If running locally without Docker, we first need to create a conda virtual environment and install the dependencies for our machine learning model.
 If you only have access to CPUs, install the dependencies specified in the `environment.yml` file.
 If your development machine has GPU support, you can choose to use the `environment-gpu.yml` file instead.

 * **Action**: In a terminal window, enter the following command to create the environment.
 Replace `<env-name>` with an environment name of your choice, e.g. `pose-estimation`: